Meal Train 101

 Funny, yes.
 But also real!
 People really WANT to help parents of newborns, and sometimes getting specific with what they can actually do to help works wonders.

-To help you gather your community’s forces for good, we put together this Meal Train 101 guide to serve as a how-to.
 There are other websites that do something similar (Take Them A Meal, Lotsa Helping Hands, Food Tidings, Meal Baby, etc.), but we’re sticking with Meal Train for this tutorial.
 Of course, many of the principles apply to any other meal coordination service, so use what works for you.

 We hope you find this helpful as you plan ahead for life with your new little one!